Nonfiction Books for 9 Year Olds (4th Grade)

 I’ve poured over this book because the writing is engaging and the information about unusual animals who live together is interesting.
 I particularly love the funny dialogue bubbles of conversation between animal duos that you haven’t ever heard about — like warthogs and banded mongooses or ruby-throated hummingbirds and spiders– and why they’re paired up.

-FANTASTIC!
 Engaging informational writing guides readers through the history of navigation to the development of more precision, new technology, and better maps.
 Illustrated activities throughout the book will help readers apply their new knowledge. for example, “Make Your Own Stick Chart” helps you make an ancient system of mapping the ocean and “Visualizing Declination” shows you the difference magnetic declination can make.
-Use this all year long in your homeschool or science classroom or throughout the summer as you spend time in nature.
+Use this all year long in your homeschool or science classroom.

 Rocket to the Moon: Big Ideas That Changed the World by Don Brown